siliconchris1973/fairytale/README.md

 to do the following:

 - copy/create a json file in the data/TagDB directory.
 The name of the file needs to match the UUID
-- make a new directory with the UUID of the nfc tag bewlo data/Media - all upper case
+- make a new directory with the UUID of the nfc tag below data/Media - the directory name should be all upper case
-- copy all mp3-files in the sub directories you referenced within the json files in the path section.
+- copy all mp3-files in the sub directories you used within the json file in the path section.